Eco-Flow/synteny/README.md

 # nf-synteny

 A simple pipeline to run a macro synteny analysis.

+It is under development, so if you wish to use the pipeline for your own research, please contact us (ecoflow.ucl [at] gmail.com).
+We can give you the up to date detail for the methods and the up to date figures.
+When it is published we will release a final version.

 Synteny is the study of chromosome arrangement and gene order.
 Over evolutionary time, two species diverge from the state of the common ancestor, due to a variety of structural changes.
 These include indels, inversions, translocations, fusions and fissions.
 This pipeline aims to produce common synteny plots, as well as tables documenting the types of syntenic changes.